zopefoundation/RestrictedPython/docs/RestrictedPython4/index.rst

 Goals for a rewrite
 -------------------

-RestrictedPython is a core dependency for the Zope2 application server and therefore implicite for the content management system Plone.
+RestrictedPython is a core dependency for the Zope2 application server and therefore implicit for the content management system Plone.
-The Zope & Plone community want to continue there projects and as Python 2 is announced end of life by 2020, and will be ultimative replaced by Python 3 or higher.
+The Zope & Plone community want to continue their projects and as Python 2 is announced end of life by 2020, and will be ultimately replaced by Python 3 or higher.
 Zope and Plone should become Python 3 compatible.

-One of the core functionallity of Zope 2 and therefore Plone is the possibility to implement and modify Python Scripts and Templates through the web (TTW) without harming the application or server itself.
+One of the core features of Zope 2 and therefore Plone is the possibility to implement and modify Python scripts and templates through the web (TTW) without harming the application or server itself.

 Targeted Versions to support